smaroukis/realtime-plotter/README.md

 ![example video](assets/example.mov)

+Esp32 code for sensor and mqtt client/publishing is also included.

 ## Setting Up the ESP32 sensor

-A BME temperature sensor is used over Two-Wire/I2C
+A BME temperature sensor is used over Two-Wire/I2C.

+TODO - wiring diagram

 ## Setting up the RasPi/MQTT Broker